VinzSpring/clrtool/README.md

 Extracted palettes can easily be shared via one tap on the share button.
 The resulting colorscheme can then easily be imported into Photoshop, Illustrator, etc..

+A debug build can be found under /apk/debug/app-debug.apk.

 ## Example
 ![](https://github.com/VinzSpring/clrtool/blob/master/photo5226769230236593870.jpg)
 ### shared palette